Fitzpatrickmn/Machine-Learning-Cancer-Classifier/README.md

 The aim of this project is to compare machine learning models on numeric data vs images, to decide which tool has the highest accuracy in automated cancer classification.

-For the image analysis, our aim is to create a model that predicts whether the image represents cancerous cells (1) or non-cancerous cells (0).
-For the numeric data, the predictor category is benign versus malignant, based on features such as the cell area, smoothness, texture, etc.
+For the image analysis of a Invasive Ductal Carcinoma (IDC), the goal was to create a model that predicts whether the image represents cancerous cells (1) or non-cancerous cells (0).

+For the numerical data, gathered through an analysis of a Fine Needle Aspiration (FNA) of a breast masses, the predictor category is benign versus malignant, based on features such as the cell area, smoothness, texture, etc.

 Currently, our numeric data classifier has an accuracy of ~96% and our image classifier has an accuracy of 85%.